swurlybox/swurlybox/README.md

-Just a chill guy interested in computer science and applied mathematics.
+Just a chill guy interested in computer science, applied mathematics, and embedded!
+Here you'll find a collection of repositories ranging from simple programs to complex projects.

 - 📫 How to reach me ...
 Email: wuedwin03@gmail.com